realmbgl/dcos-docs-site/pages/ksphere/konvoy/latest/release-notes/index.md

 Known issues and limitations don’t necessarily affect all customers, but might require changes to your environment to address specific scenarios.
 The issues are grouped by feature, functional area, or component.
 Where applicable, issue descriptions include one or more issue tracking identifiers enclosed in parenthesis for reference.

+-   Installation on RHEL machines will fail when `dex` is enabled.

 -   Docker provisioner reports potential issues if there are insufficient resources.